Quexint/dotfiles/README.md

 Feel free to reference the files to learn how to set and use interesting plugins.

-I always use Mac OS X and CentOS, so I will keep it can run on these two systems.
+I always use Mac OS X and CentOS, so I will keep it can run on these systems.

-## Files

-- `aliases`: Dir navigation && Functions
-  - `copycode`: Highlighted the source code and copy into the clipboard.
-  - `update`: Update Mac App Store, Homebrew, NPM, Gem in **One Command**.
-- `bootstrap.sh`: Backup the old setting and automatically install the repo.
-- `env.sh`: Set programming languages path.
-- `gdbinit`: Very powerful gdb-dashboard from [cyrus-and/gdb-dashboard](https://github.com/cyrus-and/gdb-dashboard)
-- `gitignore_global`: Default ignored files.
-- `hacker_scripts`: Always use these scripts.
-- `octaverc`: octave settings
-- `Readme.md`
-- `vimrc`: Vim settings
-  - Status Bar, code snips, file management, git hotkey, code completement, some c support, and hotkeys.
-- `zshrc`: Environment Varibles and Zsh Plugins
-  - Wrong commmands will be filtered out command history.
-  - Customized Prompt.
-- `UltiSnips`: Codesnips folder in Vim

 ## Installation